petroemil/petroemil.github.io/README.md

 ## Single Page Apps for GitHub Pages

 To enable routing within the SPA, I'm using the [SPA for GitHub "hack"](https://github.com/rafrex/spa-github-pages) from Rafael Pedicini.

+## GitHub Corner

+The little animated GitHub link it the top-right corner is cominf from the [GitHub Corner project](https://github.com/tholman/github-corners) by Tim Holman.